Board of directors

 Lesego is currently doing his PhD, he holds a Master’s degree in Research Psychology and Clinical psychology, Bachelor of Social Science Honors Degree and also a certificate Project management.
 His previous Master’s Degree was focused on trans- identities and the Medico-legal discourses and lastly his area of interest includes Decolonising gender, marginal identities, race theories, queer studies, trans-identity studies and Forensics.

-Tee Lukhozi is a Transgender man who works as a Telesales Agent for Cell C in KZN Durban.
+Thando Lukhozi is a Transgender man who works as a Telesales Agent for Cell C in KZN Durban.
 Previously he worked for Legal and Tax and Mr Price Mobile.
 In March 2010 He did a course in HIV and AIDS Counselling with Life Line Durban as he was promised employment with a particular NGO based in Durban.
 After completion of the course he was forced to go back in the telesales industry as no employment was granted with the NGO.
 He has been in the Telesales industry for the past three years.
-Tee studied at the University of Kwa Zulu Natal Howard College, Doing a Bachelor’s degree majoring in Legal Studies and Political Science.
+Thando studied at the University of Kwa Zulu Natal Howard College, Doing a Bachelor’s degree majoring in Legal Studies and Political Science.
 Due to being disowned by his mother he was forced to drop out of school within the first year and find work.